ltw-webdev-2/curriculum/README.md

 **In class**

+- Demos:
-- Demos: generating a type system, using sizes, utility classes
+  - Generating a type system
+  - Using sizes
+  - Utility classes

 **Homework**